abdulisabdul/arfa/readme.md

 git clone https://github.com/abdulisabdul/arfa.git
 ```
 - Then Run `cd` to the newly created `/arfa` directory
-- Install [yarn](https://yarnpkg.com) or [nodejs](https://nodejs.org/) first if you don't have it in your machine
+- Install package manage such [yarn](https://yarnpkg.com) or [nodejs](https://nodejs.org/) first if you don't have it in your machine
 - Run the `yarn` or `npm install` command to install dependencies
-- Finally you can Run the ` yarn start-dev` to start development
+- Finally you can Run the `yarn dev` to start development
 - The source file is on src folder
 - Once you edit and save changed file, it will recompile to the pages on root folder
 - It's using gulp and nunjucks, please see `gulpfile.js`